-However, the lure of a direct flight, plus, on the way back, the chance to fly business class at a price that wasn’t going to blow around half of my work travel budget in a single flight, saw me plump for Vietnam Airlines.
+However, the lure of a direct flight, plus, on the way back, the chance to fly business class at a price that wasn’t going to blow that meeting’s travel budget in a single flight, saw me plump for Vietnam Airlines.
 I was also buoyed by a very favourable experience flying with Eastern China Airlines (Hong Kong to Shanghai) and Hainan (Shanghai to Chicago via Beijing).

-Flying a fleet of very modern Boeing 787s, which is rapidly becoming one of my favourite aircraft, Vietnam Airlines runs two flights a week direct from London Heathrow to Ho Chi Minh City (departing London on a Wednesday and Saturday).
-I particularly appreciate the provision of at seat power even in economy (although, in fairness, this now seems standard in most modern long-haul aircraft).
+Flying a fleet of very modern Boeing 787s, which is rapidly becoming one of my favourite aircraft, Vietnam Airlines runs three flights a week direct from London Heathrow to Ho Chi Minh City (departing London on Monday, Wednesday and Saturday).
+I particularly appreciate the provision of at seat power through the aircraft on 787s (although, in fairness, this now seems standard in most modern long-haul aircraft).

 As modern as the aircraft is, the booking procedure reminded me of when I started flying long-haul 20 years ago.
 Booking, for example, was straightforward via the excellent Vietnam Airlines website, but what booking actually means is this.
 An e-mail is sent to an airline agent who then books the actual flight for you, the ticket arriving by e-mail a day later.
 It all works fine, but for someone used to booking on-line in real time, with interactive seat maps, it was a bit of shock.